To Help Others, One Couple Talks About Life With Early-Onset Alzheimer's

 "I stayed for a couple more years and I recently retired," she says.

-Will leans forward and says gently, "You didn't stay for a couple more years, you stayed for ten more months."
+Will leans forward and says gently, "You didn't stay for a couple more years, you stayed for 10 more months."

 "That was a couple years ago," Bella insists, but Will shakes his head.